 Activities

-The TWSC to stimulate and facilitate exchange of information, knowledge, best practices, management experiences about fields of action especially important for their potential impact on the Wadden Sea World Heritage Site.
+The TWSC to stimulate and facilitate exchange of information, knowledge, best practices, management experiences about fields of action especially important for their potential impact on the Wadden Sea World Heritage Site while keeping an overview of other existing groups treating fisheries and aquaculture at the local, national, and regional levels.
 The outcome of such a thematic exchange may lead to identify and develop, where adequate, pilot studies and concrete measures while including the relevant authorities as well as stakeholders such as the fisheries sector, environmental NGOs, and site managers.

 Potential subjects for the dialogue process:

-Fisheries management measures including co-management of fishing activities, the effects of implementing management measures and regulations such as no-take areas, spawning protection, and fish sanctuaries.
+Fisheries management measures including co-management of fishing activities, the effects of implementing management measures and regulations such as closed areas, spawning protection, and fish sanctuaries.

 Scenarios and risk analysis of shifting fishing areas in the context of the current and future EEZ use expansion.